Resorcinol: Adhesives

 Resorcinol is mainly used in the production of resins.
 As a mixture with phenol, it condenses with formaldehyde to afford adhesives.
 Such resins are used as adhesives in the rubber industry and others are used for wood glue.
 In relation to its conversion resins with formaldehyde, resorcinol is the starting material for resorcinarene rings.

 Medical uses

-It is present in over-the-counter topical acne treatments at 2% or less concentration, and in prescription treatments at higher concentrations.
+Resorcinol is present in over-the-counter topical acne treatments at 2% or less concentration, and in prescription treatments at higher concentrations.
 Monoacetylresorcinol, C_{6}H_{4}(OH)(O–COCH_{3}), is used under the name of Euresol.
-It is used in hidradenitis suppurativa with limited evidence showing it can help with resolution of the lesions.
+It is used in hidradenitis suppurativa with growing evidence showing it can help with resolution of early lesions.
+Typically it is compounded and prescribed in 10% or 15% concentrations and used twice a day for a few weeks to help new active lesions in patients with Hurley Stage I or II.
 Resorcinol is one of the active ingredients in products such as Resinol, Vagisil, and Clearasil.

 In the 1950s and early 1960s the British Army used it, in the form of a paste applied directly to the skin.
 One such place where this treatment was given to soldiers with chronic acne was the Cambridge Military Hospital, Aldershot, England.
 It was not always successful.

 A resorcinol derivative, 4-hexylresorcinol, is an anesthetic found in throat lozenges.